stevenjpr/stevenjpr/HumanUserGuide.md

 ### How do you like to get feedback?
 * *Tell us the modes, means, timing, approach, and level of detail you like to see others employ when giving you feedback, and why that's so.*

 Direct, timely feedback is certainly best.
-Second hand feedback is a drag because it often leaves you wondering without the opportunity to ask clarifying questions.
+Second hand feedback is frustrating because it often leaves you wondering without the opportunity to ask clarifying questions.